SAP-samples/btp-developer-guide-cap/documentation/remote-service/install-mock-server/install-mock-server-cf.md

 2. An additional 256 MB of Cloud Foundry runtim is required for deploying Mock Server.

-3. Create a [destination](#create-destination-to-mock-server) to the mock server in the same subaccount as your SAP AppGyver subscription.
+3. Create a [destination](#create-destination-to-mock-server) to the mock server in the same SAP BTP subaccount.

 > This installation of the mock server is only needed if you want to test an application deployed for cloud foundry.
 For running local developement test you could use the local mock server.